libsidplayfp/VICE-testprogs/CIA/tod/readme.txt

 expected: counter is either not running while clock is stopped or reset when
           clock is restarted (which pretty much has the same outcome).
 (5s)

+* hzsync6.prg:

+the divider that divides the line clock frequeny down to 10 Hz uses a counter that can go up to 6.
+For NTSC, it is compared with 6, but for PAL with 5.
+The comparison is only done when the line clock ticks.
+If we start with 6, then switch to 5 when the counter is already 5, it will not be detected.
+Instead the counter will count to 6, wrap to 0, and compare equal at the next time it is 5.
+So the time between increases of the 1/10 second is longer than usual.

 --------------------------------------------------------------------------------

 * powerup.prg